rikhuijzer/xrcf.org/content/blog/why-hard.md

 This would be very inefficient.

 Relatedly, we need mutability in order to be able to set the pointer to the parent.
-For example, when parsing the code, at some point we have parsed the function definition and start parsing the assignment `y = 1`:
+For example, when parsing the code, at some point we have parsed the function definition for `add_one` and start parsing the assignment `y = 1`:

 ```yaml
 ├── function: add_one(x)